Conky-for-macOS/default-themes/README.md

 # default-themes

+All Widgets and Themes have been converted to 1.10 syntax.

 *DISCLAIMER:* I **DO NOT own nor have created any of these conky Widgets / Themes except of one (npyl-process-panel) which is based on conky_seamod irc.**

 The creator is usually written inside the respective Theme / Widget.